 - Pray individually and with others.
 Consider making a prayer corner with a Bible, candle and other items (statuary, palms, prayer cards) that brings you to a holy moment.

 - Sing/listen to songs and hymns (Use this link to learn more.)
 Here are some radio stations that are enriching:

-- Family Life Network or KLove or Stations of the Cross
+- Family Life Network or KLove or The Station of the Cross

 For those with children, check out some great websites like, The Religion Teacher or Catholic Icing.
 See more websites below.

 - Let your kids prepare for Mass by viewing other kids doing the same.

 - Find a Mass that speaks to them.
 Search on the Internet for Sunday Masses for Children.
 The most recently uploaded one to YouTube from the Roman Catholic Diocese of Singapore is excellent!

 - Searching for Catholic magazines and websites for children will yield huge results.